 Cost: $6 per month

 While it sometimes seems this service only exists as a delivery mechanism for new episodes of Outlander, the digital edition of the cable network does offer a lot more for subscribers.
 Other original series include 2020 crime drama Hightown and the expensive adaptation of American Gods, along with Latinx drama Vida.
-And while the blockbuster quotient on Starz has declined in recent years as some key movie output deals expired, there’s still a strong selection of high-profile recent releases such as Once Upon a Time in Hollywood, Zombieland Double Tap, and Think Like a Man.
-Classic TV fans might also wanna give Starz a gander: The network has the on-demand libraries of beloved shows such as Good Times, The Jeffersons, Party Down, The Bernie Mac Show, Knight Rider; old-school toons (He-Man and the Masters of the Universe, She-Ra, and Inspector Gadget); and lots of Westerns (Lonesome Dove, The Big Valley, Death Valley Days).
+And while the blockbuster quotient on Starz has declined in recent years as some key movie output deals expired, there’s still a strong selection of high-profile recent releases such as Little Women, A Beautiful Day in the Neighborhood, and Pain and Glory.
+Classic TV fans might also wanna give Starz a gander: The network has the on-demand libraries of beloved shows such as Good Times, The Jeffersons, Party Down, The Bernie Mac Show, Knight Rider; old-school toons (Voltron, Sonic the Hedgehog, and Sabrina: The Animated Series); and lots of Westerns (Lonesome Dove, The Big Valley, Death Valley Days).

 Cost: $9 per month

-What it is: An Anglophile’s best friend, Acorn caters to audiences who want (much) more British programming than you’ll find on PBS or BBC America, along with a decent-sized serving of shows from Australia, New Zealand, Canada, and France.
-Its lineup has some big hits (A Place to Call Home, Midsomer Murders, Murdoch Mysteries, and Doc Martin), plus exclusives such as Miss Fischer’s Murder Mysteries, Dead Still, and Agatha Raisin.
+An Anglophile’s best friend, Acorn caters to audiences who want (much) more British programming than you’ll find on PBS or BBC America, along with a decent-sized serving of shows from Australia, New Zealand, Canada, and France.
+Its lineup has some big hits (A Place to Call Home, Midsomer Murders, Murdoch Mysteries, and Doc Martin), plus exclusives such as Dagliesh, Dead Still, and Agatha Raisin.

 Dramas, variety shows, and K-pop programming drawn from the libraries of three big Korean TV networks (that also happen to jointly own the service).
 Beyond a rich collection of VOD titles, the platform also has Taste24HR, which streams shows airing on linear TV in South Korea a day after their original broadcast (sort of like Hulu does in the States.)
 And you don’t need to speak Korean to enjoy: Most shows have English-language subtitles.